ERGONOMICS

 • What happens for excluded users - discomfort, inconvenience, danger etc.

-• Do the excluded users expect this (e.g. a very tall person may be used to being cramped in an aircraft seat, but not in a luxury car).
+• Do the excluded users expect this (e.g. a very tall person may be used to being cramped in an economy aircraft seat, but not in a luxury car).

 • Can you warn the excluded users.